tulerfeng/PlanKD/README.md

 ## Introduction

-This repository contains the code for paper: [On the Road to Portability: Compressing End-to-End Motion Planner for Autonomous Driving](https://openreview.net/pdf?id=N9Pk5iSCzAn).
+This repository contains the code for paper: [On the Road to Portability: Compressing End-to-End Motion Planner for Autonomous Driving](https://arxiv.org/abs/2403.01238).
 This paper is accepted by CVPR 2024.

 **TL;DR**:  We propose PlanKD, the first knowledge distillation framework tailored for compressing end-to-end motion planning models in autonomous driving.

 <img src="./assets/framework.png" style="zoom:60%;" />

-## Demo Video